Slabserver/slabserver.github.io/docs/documentation/nexus/decked-out/index.md

-# How to play Decked Out Slab edition
+# Decked Out: Slab Edition
 *Also known as the Decked Out: Crossover Server*

 This was the server created for the [Crossover event](../../../transparency/posts/2024/01-january.md#the-medium-stuff) where other communities played this version of the server.
 It has now been repurposedp for the Nexus Server.